lfreitasds/Webscraping-Star-Jeans/README.md

 ## 2 - Business Assumptions

 * The best-selling models were considered to be those with the highest number of products.

-* The best-selling colors were considered to be those with the highest number of products.
+* The best-selling colors were considered to be the most frequent ones.

 ## 3 - Solution Strategy